Wayfaring Views

 Ballintoy Harbour

 I’ve also disobeyed Rick Steves in London, Edinburgh and Madrid.
 Having said that, I must throw props to Rick.
 His guide books are thoughtful, well researched and offer a lot for the budget minded traveler.
-I do use them.
-But they aren’t a holy text and I feel free to disobey Rick Steves’ advice when it suits me.
+I do use them and so should you.
+But they aren’t a holy text and you should feel free to disobey Rick Steves’ advice when it suits you.

 Rick Steves uses a system of triangles to rate and prioritize sightseeing. ▲▲▲ for must see sights, ▲▲ for pretty great sites, ▲ for kinda great sites and naught but a mention for others.
 He combines Northern Ireland into his Ireland guidebook.
 Which, while practical from a geographical standpoint, is a bit of a disconnect geopolitically.
 The books do give background on the history of British Northern Ireland as well as the sectarian struggles.
 But more ink is given to Ireland than Northern Ireland in the guidebooks.